atomic-package/docs/docs/pages/base.md

 ## Horizontal rule

 Create a horizontal rule by using the `<hr>` element.

-For additional styling options, take a look at the [Divider component](divider.md).
+The `hr` element, which represents a border, has the default style.

 ```example